Admission Requirements for the Master of Science in Nursing

 Departmental Application Deadlines

-The Department of Nursing considers applications for the MSN program year-round for Fall and Spring semester admission.
+The LHC Group · Myers School of Nursing considers applications for the MSN program year-round for Fall and Spring semester admission.
 The program is highly competitive.
 We are able to offer admission to a limited number of students each semester.

 Applications are not considered until ALL required materials -- including application, payment of application fee, transcripts, three letters of reference, current resume, letter of application, and evidence of an active and unencumbered Louisiana RN license -- have been received.

 We encourage you to plan accordingly and to apply well in advance of your desired semester of admission.